Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: DISCUSSION

-\textbf{Future Work} While our method provides a robust approach for estimating environmental dynamics using expert demonstrations, it is currently limited to discrete and fully observable state spaces.
-Future research could explore extending ITL to handle more complex environments, including those with high-dimensional, continuous, or partially observable state spaces.
-Additionally, combining ITL with Inverse Reinforcement Learning (IRL) to simultaneously learn rewards and dynamics represents another promising avenue for future work.
+\textbf{Future Work.} Although ITL provides a robust approach for estimating dynamics from demonstrations, it is currently limited to discrete, fully observable state spaces.
+Future work could extend ITL to high-dimensional, continuous, or partially observable settings, along with deeper theoretical analysis.